 Go the Distance

 Endurance exercises, which benefit the heart and circulatory system, include walking, bicycling, swimming and dancing.
-Rebounding on a mini trampoline can be an ideal exercise for senior citizens as well, because it is gentle while being highly beneficial to the body.
-If you are already active and physically fit, try more strenuous endurance exercises, such as hiking, jogging or tennis.
-Exercise with a buddy who can keep you motivated and provide valuable social interaction.
-Exercising outdoors can be preferable, depending on the weather and season, because you get much-needed fresh air and vitamin D from sunlight at the same time.
+Rebounding on a mini trampoline is another option — assuming you get the okay from your healthcare provider first.
+A jumping session is low-impact, gets your heart rate up, and may help improve balance, according to one recent study.
+If you're already active and physically fit, try more strenuous endurance exercises, such as hiking, jogging or tennis.
+For an added bonus, exercise with a buddy who can help you stay motivated and provide valuable social interaction.

+With age comes both bone and muscle loss, the latter of which slows down your metabolism and can lead to unwanted weight gain.
 Strengthening activities, which build muscles, boost metabolism and strengthen bones, include lifting free weights, using resistance bands, squatting while holding onto the side of a chair or doing push-ups on the wall.
-Metabolism slows as a person ages, but strengthening exercise can counteract that and help with weight loss as well.
-Strong bones are necessary for preventing osteoporosis and bone loss, and strong muscles can help you in completing everyday tasks such as lifting groceries and doing housework.
-Joining a strengthening exercise class at the local gym, city recreation center or senior center can provide the added perk of social interaction, which is highly important for seniors.
+Research suggests that joining a strengthening exercise class at the local gym, city recreation center or senior center can provide the added perk of social interaction and help you stay committed.

-Maintaining flexibility is a key benefit of stretching exercises, which can include a unique discipline such as yoga or Pilates, or be incorporated as a preface to the other three types of exercise.
-Always stretch before starting your endurance and strengthening exercises.
+Because muscles become less pliable with age, you'll want to always stretch before starting your endurance and strengthening exercises.
 For a simple stretch, sit close to the front end of a chair and lean back on your hands.
 Stretch your legs out straight in front of you.
 Stretch your feet and ankles by extending your feet toward and then away from your body.
-Some venues offer stretching exercise classes designed specifically for senior citizens, with exercises and intensity levels appropriate for older adults.
+Some fitness centers offer stretching exercise classes designed specifically for senior citizens, with exercises and intensity levels appropriate for older adults.